 - Caring for Diabetes in Children and Adults: A Parent's Manual

-- A ‘Rufus' or ‘Ruby' teddy bear for the child to help them learn about injections
+- A ‘Rufus' teddy bear for the child to help them learn about injections

 - A blood glucose testing meter.

-The t1d pack is a free new information source specially developed for newly diagnosed adults or teenagers.
+The t1d pack is a free new information source specially developed for adults or teenagers newly diagnosed with type 1 diabetes.
 The stylish t1d satchel contains: